 Zimmerman received his award at a huge ceremony held on 16 April 2009 at the Palais des Festivals in Cannes alongside nine other professional winners.
 Vincent Foong of Singapore won the accolade of Sony World Photography Awards Amateur Photographer of the Year.

-If you fancy yourself as a budding photographer and need a good start, have a look at our beginners and enthusiasts DVD.
+If you fancy yourself as a budding photographer and need a good start, have a look at our Ultimate Beginners Course.